20 min read

 For more information on how product interactions are gathered, see Shopper interactions tracked in your store.

-• Similar attributes context: depending on each product catalogue feed and business scenario, you can configure the fields relevant for identifying products such as family, subfamily, and product attributes.
+• Similar attributes context: depending on each product catalog feed and business scenario, you can configure the fields relevant for identifying products such as family, subfamily, and product attributes.

 For each search, Empathy Platform stores shopper interactions with family, subfamily, and attribute values, storing values of these fields rather than product IDs themselves.